misiektoja/spotify_monitor/docs/usage.md

 <a id="scrobble-health-mode"></a>
 ## Scrobble Health Mode

-Spotify's six-month reauthorization requirement can disconnect Spotify Scrobbling while Last.fm currently warns only through a website banner without an email alert.
-This mode can notify through the console, email or a webhook when the gap meets the configured evidence threshold.
+Spotify's six-month re-authorization requirement can disconnect Spotify Scrobbling while Last.fm currently warns only through a website banner without an email alert.

+This mode can notify through the console, email or a webhook (Discord, ntfy) when Spotify scrobbles stop showing up on Last.fm.

-Run the focused wizard once:
+Run the focused setup wizard once:

 ```sh
 spotify_monitor --setup-scrobble-health
 ```

-The focused wizard lets you review each section before saving.
-It links to [Last.fm API account management](https://www.last.fm/api/accounts), the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard), Spotify's [app creation guide](https://developer.spotify.com/documentation/web-api/concepts/apps) and its [PKCE guide](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow).
-It shows the recommended `http://127.0.0.1:8888/callback` redirect URI to register without asking you to choose another, asks only for the app Client ID and authorizes read-only `user-read-recently-played` access.
-A Client Secret and Spotify cookie are not used by this mode.
-Both setup wizards explain that bracketed values are recommended defaults and that the capital letter in `[Y/n]` or `[y/N]` is the default.
-Duration prompts show seconds plus a readable equivalent.
-Enter seconds directly or add `s` for seconds, `m` for minutes, `h` for hours or `d` for days.
-Examples include `120`, `120s`, `2m`, `1h` and `1d`.
-Its notification choices cover scrobble outages, recovery and operational errors rather than Friend Activity events.
-With complete local authentication it can run Doctor then start scrobble health monitoring immediately.
+The setup wizard walks you through the whole process.
+With complete local authentication it can run Doctor tests and then start scrobble health monitoring immediately.

+This mode reads the authorized Spotify account's completed plays through the official `user-read-recently-played` scope then compares them with public Last.fm recent tracks.
+It ignores Last.fm's currently playing row.
+Matching uses normalized artist and track names plus a configurable timestamp window.

 If you only need to enter or replace the Last.fm API key, run `spotify_monitor --set-lastfm-credentials`.
 The key is hidden during entry and saved to the selected dotenv file.